enkidevs/curriculum/web/html/lists/list-orders.md

 * Lowercase Roman numbers: `type="i"`
 * Begin numbering from a number: `start="50"`

+**Start**

+The `start` attribute was deprecated in HTML4 but reintroduced back in HTML5.
+This attribute is used to specify which number/value the list starts counting.
+No matter what numbering type is used, the starting value must be set as a number. `<ol start="3">` could be used to start the numbering at `3`, `c`, or even `III`.

 Next, you can use the optional `start="value"` attribute to specify from which number/value the first item in the list starts counting from.

 **Note: No matter which numbering type your list is set to, whether its roman, letters, or any other numeral, when specifying a value for the start attribute, the value is always specified with a number.**